xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

    ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/New-test-suite-window.png)

-3. Click **OK** when you're done.
+3. Click **OK** when you are done.

-Here's another way to create a new Test Suite.
+Here is another way to create a new Test Suite.
 In a Test Case, click  **Add to test suite** button after you have finished creating a test case.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/Test-suite-2.png)